qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_configuration.rst

    organisation="Your organization"

-To discover all possibilities of the settings ``INI`` file, we suggest that you set the config you would like in QGIS Desktop and then to search for it in your ``INI`` file located in your profile using a text editor.
+To discover all possibilities of the settings ``INI`` file, we suggest that you set the config you would like in QGIS Desktop and then search for it in your ``INI`` file located in your profile using a text editor.
 A lot of settings can be set using the ``INI`` file such as WMS/WMTS, PostGIS connections, proxy settings, maptips…